Religions

 Religions can take various forms, including the belief in one or more gods, worship of ancestors or spiritual beings, and belief in the existence of forces or energies beyond the material.
 Religion can provide us with hope in dark times, help us to understand the unexplainable, and teach us kindness, compassion, and forgiveness.

-Make sure to check out our related topics on peace, culture, social justice, and human rights.
 German speakers should visit our partner site Bessere Welt Info for over 5,000 links on Religionen.

 Major Religions of the World

-Christianity is currently the world's largest religious group, with 2.3 billion followers.
+CHRISTIANITY is currently the world's largest religious group, with 2.3 billion followers.
 Christianity is the predominant religion in Europe, the whole American continent, a vast part of sub-Saharan Africa, Russia, and Australia.

-Islam is the second largest religious group and also the fastest growing.
-Between 2015 and 2060, the global population of Muslim's is projected to increase by 70%.
+ISLAM is the second largest religious group and also the fastest growing.
+Between 2015 and 2060, the global population of Muslims is projected to increase by 70%.

 Find comprehensive guides to the Qur'an, Islamic perspectives on peace, the role of women in Islam, organisations, holy sites, Ramadan, the Muslim pilgrimage Hajj, and the rising issue of Islamophobia.

-An important principle is the law of karma which holds a person responsible for their actions and deeds.
+An important principle is the law of karma, which holds a person responsible for their actions and deeds.
 The gods and goddesses in Hinduism are called deities, the number of which is said to be anywhere between 33 and 330 million.

-Buddhists on the other hand do not acknowledge Gods or deities, they focus instead on the individual achievement of enlightenment – a state of inner peace and wisdom.
+BUDDHISTS, on the other hand, do not acknowledge Gods or deities.
+Instead, they focus on the individual achievement of enlightenment - a state of inner peace and wisdom.
 The countries with the largest Buddhist populations are China, Thailand, Japan, and Myanmar.

 Discover excellent resources on the teachings of Buddhism, Buddhist leaders, spiritual centres, mindfulness, and the Buddhist view on consumerism.